quyt0/CTF-Writeups/README.md

 # CTF-Writeups
-This archive contains write-ups for the CTF competitions I participated in
+This repository contains write-ups for the CTF competitions I participated in